ijoshsmith/sustainable-coding/README.md

 Junk drawer classes are large, disjointed, and complicated.
 This makes them difficult to understand and fix.

-As more and more code accumulates in a junk drawer, it becomes difficult to *not* put new code into them, because they contain so many things that need to be referenced.
+As more and more code accumulates in a junk drawer, it becomes difficult to *not* put new code into it, because it contains so many things that need to be referenced.